iosmanthus/nixos-config/README.md

     - [ ] **WIP** Migrating to `home-manager`
 - [ ] **WIP** use `sops-nix` to manage secret
     - [x] OpenVPN
+    - [ ] SSH config private key, archiving that we only need to keep one SSH/GPG key privately maybe using Vault backended with AWS S3.
     - [ ] Maybe Clash